Don't Fall for Any of These 12 Myths About Early Retirement

 lovelyday12/Adobe businessman writing on notepad while saving pennies in glass jar

-You never know what emergency expenses might arise, even after you retire.
-Continuing to save during retirement can help you prepare for a recession or other unexpected events, and improve the chances of your retirement lasting longer than you had planned.
+Continuing to save during retirement can help you prepare yourself financially for any unexpected events — and improve the chances of your retirement lasting longer than you had planned.

 You can save money whether or not you continue working.
 If you can’t put away extra money every week, you can at least save money by budgeting more carefully to make your money last longer.